erodola/Alg-s2-2020/README.md

 ### News

-- **30/03/2020:** The recorded lecture for March 31st is now online.
+- **01/04/2020:** The recorded lecture for April 2nd is now online.
 Note that you can turn on the subtitles in Youtube to get a decent script, if you think you need it.
 All questions on the lecture topics will be answered via email.

 ### Logistics